 Let’s be honest, sometimes it can be hard to get in the holiday spirit.
 Regardless of the date on the calendar, the stresses of life can bring you down, but no one wants to be the miser the holiday party.

 Even if you don’t have much, it’s true what they say–it’s better to give than to receive.
 Find a charity or other worthy cause and donate whatever you can.

 Find a food pantry or soup kitchen, help a local church wrap donated presents for kids, tutor or mentor a young student–whatever speaks to you, stop thinking about it and just do it.

-Take a day off.
 Take a “me day.”
 I know in our society, taking a day off of work to basically do nothing is sort of a taboo, but there’s a reason personal days were invented in the first place.

 Also read: 12 Steps to enjoy holidays with family

 Pay for someone’s coffee or dry cleaning, let the other driver have that primo parking spot, give your seat up for that pregnant woman, and see how great it feels.

 Dedicate a family movie or game night or go visit your Tia whom you only see a few times a year.
 Even better, why not organize a dinner party for all the family to get together, enjoy each other, and reminisce about the best of times?

 Most major holidays are rooted in religion, and even if you don’t practice, you’ll probably find yourself moved by the spirit flowing through places of worship during times of celebration.